NStal/leaf-require/README.md

-# browser-sync-require
+# leaf-require

-A experiment script allow you use node style sync require in browser.
+A experiment lib allow you use nodejs style sync require in browser without precompile ... written in coffee.

 ## Feature
-* cache javascript.
-* do what node module do.
+* do what common module do.

-## Todo
-* auto dependency detect
+* (TODO) localStorage cache support
 ## example
+All the example script can be found at /example.
 ```html
 <!doctype html>
 <html>